So Lonely

 "So Lonely" is a song by British rock band the Police, released as the third and final single on 24 November 1978 from their debut studio album Outlandos d'Amour (1978).
 The single was re-released in the UK in February 1980, and reached No. 6 on the charts.
 The song uses a reggae style, and features Sting on lead vocals.

-Several artists have covered "So Lonely", including Limbeck and the Militia Group.

 Background

 Sting said he based the song on Bob Marley's "No Woman, No Cry":

 "People thrashing out three chords didn't really interest us musically.
 Reggae was accepted in punk circles and musically more sophisticated, and we could play it, so we veered off in that direction.
 I mean let's be honest here, 'So Lonely' was unabashedly culled from 'No Woman No Cry' by Bob Marley & the Wailers.
 Same chorus.
 What we invented was this thing of going back and forth between thrash punk and reggae.
 That was the little niche we created for ourselves."